12 of the Best Mexico Vacation Destinations

 Cruise on Cozumel

 Museo Subacuatico de Arte included several underwater sculptures as scuba diving hot spots.
-Mesoamerican Reef and the Chankanaab Eco Park features several interesting wildlife species and underwater caves for divers to explore.
+Mesoamerican Reef and the Chankanaab Eco Park feature several interesting wildlife species and underwater caves for divers to explore.

 Drift from market food stalls and trendy eateries with colonial streets lined with shade trees.
 It is a vibrant market filled with artisan and appetizing aromas of food.